vi/websocat/doc/clihelp.md

           Shutdown write direction of the underlying socket backing a WebSocket on EOF

       --ws-ignore-invalid-masks
-          Do not fail WebSocket connections if maksed frame arrives instead of unmasked or vice versa
+          Do not fail WebSocket connections if masked frame arrives instead of unmasked or vice versa

       --ws-dont-check-headers
-          Ignore absense or invalid values of `Sec-Websocket-*` things and just continue connecting
+          Ignore absence or invalid values of `Sec-Websocket-*` things and just continue connecting

       --ws-no-auto-buffer
           Do not automatically insert buffering layer after WebSocket if underlying connections does not support `writev`